tr33t0psec/terrorhawk/README.md

 # terrorhawk
 #all my non-stuff
-#infosec and linx related catch-all
+#infosec and linux related catch-all